sciZer0/7/v/README.md

 Ideally, network congestions, inevitably leading to an increase in gas prices, must never lead to an increase in an amount of tokens that the servants (miners/validators) receive — instead, this whole token increase received must be burned.

 The Vote blockchain ideally solves this problem from day one.

+*The solution is dscribed in more detail below.*